Electric Charge Units

 The electric charge (electrostatic charge) is the basic property of elementary particles of matter.
 It can carry negative or positive charge depending on whether it has more electrons (- charge) or protons (+ charge).

-For more information about electric charge, please check electric charge.
+For more information about electric charge, please visit electric charge.

-For all electrical unit converters, please check electrical unit conversions.
+For all electrical unit converters, please visit electrical unit conversions.